-Dedicated Child Relocation Lawyers in Fort Mill & Greenville, SC
+Dedicated Child Relocation Lawyers in Fort Mill, Greenville & Rock Hill, SC

 In South Carolina and throughout the rest of the country, it is incredibly common for one divorced parent to relocate with their children, whether the reason is work-related, family-focused, or simply to obtain a new start after dissolving their marriage.

 Unfortunately, when that parent shares minor children with their ex-spouse, this can cause concern for the other parent, who will be subjected to decreased parenting time and increased visitation costs — not to mention the emotionally upsetting factor of no longer having their children near.

 At the David W. Martin Law Group, our Fort Mill, Greenville & Rock Hill, child relocation attorneys know that these cases do not typically move smoothly through the courts, and for good reason.
 No one wants their children to move far away from them, especially when they already have a custody agreement in place.

 In South Carolina, custody orders remain in place unless a modification is reviewed and approved by a judge, which includes relocation requests when the parents disagree on the move.

 If the other parent objects to the relocation, the court will hold a hearing to determine if the move is in the child’s best interests.

 If you are seeking a child relocation request in Fort Mill, Greenville & Rock Hill, South Carolina, you will need to partner with an experienced Greenville family law lawyer who will outline your rights and build your case to pursue success inside the courtroom.